kubewarden/kubewarden.io/content/blog/2026/08/constraining-container-resources-with-kubewarden.md

 types:
   - tutorial
 ---
-## Constraining Container Resources with Kubewarden

 Kubewarden is a policy framework for Kubernetes that helps you set up tighter guardrails for your Kubernetes cluster.
 Policies allow you to restrict deployments on your cluster in many ways, like:

-* control the container images that are used
+- control the container images that are used
-* permit only certain users to perform actions
+- permit only certain users to perform actions
-* limit resources that can be assigned to a deployment.
+- limit resources that can be assigned to a deployment.

 In this tutorial, we cover how to set up Kubewarden and apply a policy providing boundaries and defaults to container resource limits for pods.
 You need is a running Kubernetes cluster (for example, k3s) and Helm to get started!

-### Install Kubewarden Admission Controller
+## Install Kubewarden Admission Controller

 The easiest way to install Kubewarden’s Admission controller is using Helm: